Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Methodology: OGPAL

 The FMEA ontology, on the other hand, structures the conventional worksheet elements by focusing on relationships among \textit{Failure}, \textit{Cause}, and \textit{Effect}, and their link to \textit{Function}.
-Worksheet entries of Failure, Cause, and Effect are abstracted into the \textit{Failure} concept in the manufacturing ontology and connected by \textit{has\_Cause}.
-The \textit{Function} concept is linked to \textit{Failure} through \textit{happens\_At}, which specifies the process function affected by a failure.
-Since functions in worksheets are often listed in process order, we additionally define the \textit{precedes} relation to encode sequential dependencies between functions.
+Worksheet entries of Failure, Cause, and Effect are abstracted into the \textit{Failure} concept and connected by \textit{has\_Cause}.
+The \textit{Function} concept is linked to \textit{Failure} through \textit{happens\_At}, which specifies the process step affected by a failure.
+It should be noted that \textit{Function} here follows the FMEA convention and represents process steps rather than design intent as defined in FBS frameworks.
+While FMEA ontologies in related works often contain solutions, RPNs, and other contextual information in addition to these four failure-related concepts \cite{mikos2011system,rehman2016ontology,camarillo2018knowledge}, we focus on the core concepts and their relationships to ensure generalizability across lines.
+Additionally, since functions in worksheets are often listed in process order, we additionally define the \textit{precedes} relation to encode sequential dependencies between functions.
 This relation ensures that causal reasoning respects the logical progression of manufacturing processes.

+This design reflects the pragmatic structure of FMEA, where failures are described in relation to process functions and their causal chains.
+In this sense, failures are interpreted as state deviations of components and parameters, which is consistent with behaviour-based interpretations in Umeda's FBS, while avoiding the need for explicitly modelling full structures of FBS frameworks or causal role representations in ontologies such as MALFO.
+While such frameworks provide a more expressive representation, our simplified abstraction prioritizes compatibility with real-world FMEA data and robustness across heterogeneous manufacturing lines.